lbryio/lbry.tech/documents/build.md

 #### 2. Verify the app works

-Type a word into the text input and click the button to [resove](https://lbry.tech/api/sdk#resolve) it.
+Type a word into the text input and click the button to [resolve](https://lbry.tech/api/sdk#resolve) it.
 This performs a [[claim]] lookup, which retrieves metadata the title, thumbnail, and file type from the LBRY blockchain.

-   Try resolving `lbry://bitconnect`.
    Try resolving `lbry://doitlive`.

 #### 3. Modify the code